Maths

 Key Stage One

 In Key Stage One, National Curriculum objectives are taught through a Mastery approach to teaching and learning so that children have secure understanding of mathematical concepts in readiness for the next stage of their education in Key Stage Two.
-Staff use the 5 Big Ideas to plan engaging lessons for pupils in Key Stage One, as well as White Rose Maths Hub’s Schemes of Learning, White Rose’s Premium Resources, Gareth Metcalfe’s I See Reasoning, Power Maths and NCETM resources.
-In Key Stage One, White Rose Math’s Hub’s Schemes of Learning for single year groups are mostly used over mixed-age schemes as children are taught as separate year groups the majority of the time – this enables fundamental mathematics knowledge and skills for each year group to be focused on exclusively.
+Oak National materials are used by staff when planning lessons, as well other high-quality resources such as Gareth Metcalfe's 'I See Reasoning'.
+Years 1 and 2 are taught separately for Mathematics which enables fundamental knowledge and skills for each year group to be focused on exclusively.

 Lower Key Stage Two